Homebrew-Cask extends Homebrew and allows you to

 .dmg files and dragging them to your Applications folder!

 You need Homebrew on your system to use Cask, and you make Cask available by adding it as a tap:

 To see if an app is available on Cask you can search on the official Cask website.
 You can also search in your terminal:

 Quick Look plugins

-These plugins adds support for the corresponding file type to Mac Quick Look (In Finder, mark a file and press Space to start Quick Look).
-The plugins includes features like syntax highlighting, markdown rendering, preview of JSON, patch files, csv, zip files and more.
+These plugins add support for the corresponding file type to Mac Quick Look (In Finder, mark a file and press Space to start Quick Look).
+The plugins includes features like syntax highlighting, Markdown rendering, preview of JSON, patch files, CSV, ZIP files and more.

 $ brew cask install \ qlcolorcode \ qlstephen \ qlmarkdown \ quicklook-json \ qlprettypatch \ quicklook-csv \ betterzipql \ webpquicklook \ suspicious-package